14 min read

 Membership and Paid Communities

 Creators, consultants, and organisations use private forums as premium spaces for paying members.
-Combined with WooCommerce and BuddyPress on WordPress, you can gate forum access behind subscriptions, creating a recurring revenue model around community content.
+Combined with WooCommerce on WordPress, you can gate forum access behind subscriptions, creating a recurring revenue model around community content.

 Social Support and Wellness Communities